RinniSwift/iOS/PassData/README.md

     }
 }
 ```
 This allows you to create an instance of `ViewController` by calling `ViewController.shared`.
-Keep in mind that the `ViewDidLoad()` will only be called once no matter how many times you instantiate it because it will be the same object.
+Keep in mind that the `ViewDidLoad()` will only be called once no matter how many times you instantiate it because it will be the same object.\
+\
+While it's easy to create and use singletons as a shared resource, it's global accesiblity can be harming in the following ways
+- Does not support *seperation of concern*.
+Singletons can be used anywhere across the app which makes it hard to keep track of when a seperation is changed.
+- Misuse of singletons.
+Without internal implementation of the singleton, developers can mistake this with assuming that instantiating it creates an isolated object.
+- Singletons carry state for the entirety of the application.
+- Hard to create tests for.
+Each sequence of method called on the singleton leads to the same internal state.

+## Dependancy Injection
 ## Notification Center
 ## KVO
 ## Instantiation / prepareForSegue